 It was released in the middle of your “lost years”?

-Well this is a little hypothetical question but what kind of material you would now do for that album?
-Perhaps some more hard rock oriented stuff this time?
+Well, this is a little hypothetical question, but what kind of material would you now do for that album?
+Perhaps some more hard rock-oriented stuff this time?

 You don’t want to be anyone’s puppet in the business.